inmyth/rippled-scaleup-notes/README.md

 - modify run parameter `/usr/lib/systemd/system/rippled.service`
 - - data server is run with param `--quorum 1` and `--load`
 - for ubuntu, clear `User` and `Group` from `/usr/lib/systemd/system/rippled.service`
-- enable it with `sudo systemctl enable rippled.service`
-- enable it with `sudo systemctl restart rippled.service`
+- run it with `sudo systemctl restart rippled.service`
 - logs
 - - `sudo journalctl` to see if service related issues.
 - - `sudo systemctl status rippled` to see rippled execution issues.
 - - `tail -f /var/log/rippled/debug.log` for rippled log
 - test a command like `/opt/rippled/bin/rippled server_info`
+- id debug.log is missing wait for some moments. if it's still missing reboot the instance
 - - if rippled is running, then executing rippled will result in
 ```
 Terminating thread rippled: main: unhandled St13runtime_error 'Unable to open/create RocksDB: IO error: lock /var/lib/rippled/db/rocksdb/LOCK: Resource temporarily unavailable'